Facelift / Necklift Thousand Oaks

 What kind of dressings and drains are there?

-Rarely, your surgeon will use small drains that stay in for 1-2 days only.
+Rarely, your surgeon will use small drains that stay in for only 1-2 days.
 These help drain the fluid that is produced under your skin as part of the healing process.
-Without drains, this fluid can accumulate, termed a seroma.
-The drains are easy to take care of, and do not hurt to take out.
+Without drains, this fluid can accumulate, called a seroma.
+The drains are easy to take care of and do not hurt to take out.